 The UPRM Model Factory integrates modern equipment, materials, and people into a manufacturing system.
 Its mode of operation is through interdisciplinary working teams from several engineering and business disciplines.
-This is a coordinated effort between several Engineering Departments.
+This is a coordinated effort between Industrial, Electrical & Computer, and Mechanical Engineering.
 The goals of these laboratory facilities are to provide the following:

-- Practice based experiences dealing with all aspects of an actual manufacturing system. - A space where local manufacturing industry issues can be studied. - A place where modern production technology and techniques can be studied as they are applied in an integrated manufacturing system. - The opportunity to assist local manufacturers in the development of their production system. - Incubator facilities where products and process can be developed or improved. - Serve as a meeting place where people from several disciplines can meet and learn to work in teams, and get an appreciation of the technical aspects of the other's area of knowledge.
+- Basic training to students through course labs and project initiatives - Practice based experiences dealing with all aspects of an actual manufacturing system. - A space where local manufacturing industry issues can be studied. - A place where modern production technology and techniques can be studied as they are applied in an integrated manufacturing system.

+- The opportunity to assist local manufacturers in the development of their production system. - Incubator facilities where products and process can be developed or improved. - Serve as a meeting place where people from several disciplines can meet and learn to work in teams, and get an appreciation for the technical aspects of the other's area of knowledge.

-Currently, this laboratory houses a for-profit manufacturing activity and provides students from various engineering disciplines with an exemplary manufacturing experience inside the university.
-The factory houses a printed circuit assembly line for surface mount components in which production and prototype runs are performed for customers in the electronics sector.
-Part of the charter of the Model Factory is to share process breakthroughs with partners of the electronics sector.
-Close to ten companies have contributed to this initiative, with special mention of Hewlett Packard and Solectron Corporation.
+Currently, this laboratory houses a for-profit manufacturing activity and provides students with an exemplary manufacturing experience inside the university.
+The factory hosts a surface mount technology (SMT) printed circuit assembly (PCA) line and a three-axes CNC milling machine in which production and prototype runs are performed.